eapanthers/AutoDrafter/README.md

 # AutoDrafter

 A fantasy football drafter which plans an entire draft given certain parameters.
+See https://eaanalytics.blogspot.com/2021/01/building-better-auto-drafter-using-gene.html for more information.

 Clone this repository ($ git clone https://github.com/eapanthers/AutoDrafter.git), then install the appropriate python packages.
 Then run python Drafter.py after navigating to the correct directory and answer the following prompts:
   - The index of the first pick